jenn2318/SalesLoft-Challenge/README.md

 ![data search page](public/assets/images/search_page.jpeg)

 ## Future Additions
-More styling would have been practical for this app.
+I would've likedto add more style refactoring to the css code.
 Although, functionality was the highest priority when putting this application together at this time.